 - An additional 100 hours will be added to the family requirement for every person aged 16-18 living in the home.

-- Applicant must be willing to live in the communities in our build plan.
+- Applicant must be willing to live in the communities in our build plans.

-- Applicant must be willing to continue to partner with Habitat after their home is finished through on time mortgage payments, volunteerism, and home upkeep.
+- Applicant must be willing to continue to partner with Habitat for Humanity after their home is finished through on time mortgage payments, volunteerism, and home upkeep.

 - Applicant must be willing to attend required workshops for successful homeownership.